1. Osome Blog Hong Kong

 So, Do I Still Go Ahead and Make a Common Seal for My Company in Hong Kong?

 We suggest not purchasing a Common Seal unless it is written on your company’s Articles of Association.
 If you would like to review your articles of association and amend any provisions requiring the use of Common Seal for execution, we can assist you with this.
 If you would like to create a Common or Company Seal, we are able to assist you with this.
-We will also guide you through the process of company incorporation in Hong Kong.
+We will also guide you through the process of company registration in Hong Kong.

 FAQ